 My name is Rob Martin.
 There.
 Up until now I've kept my online identity hidden due to recommendations regarding identity theft and so on.
 Well, now you know my name.
 Big deal; do an Internet search for it and see how many of us there are.
 (I think the surname "Martin" must be amongst the most common on the planet).

 I live in a nineteenth-century farmhouse in the middle of France with my wife Caroline and cat Pixie.
-I suppose you could say we both went through a mid-life crisis; however instead of buying the customary sports car, we sold our house in the UK and came to live on this derelict property belonging to my father-in-law (if you follow the Blog he's referred to as "The Aged FIL").
-The property is shaped like the letter "W", with a house at either end, a kilometer apart.
-The Aged FIL lives in one house, and we live in the other.
+I suppose you could say we both went through a mid-life crisis; however instead of buying the customary sports car, we sold our house in the UK and came to live on this derelict property which belonged to my late father-in-law (if you follow the Blog he was referred to as "The Aged FIL").
+The property was shaped like the letter "W", with a house at either end, a kilometer apart.
+The Aged FIL lived in one house, and we live in the other.
+Of course when The Aged FIL passed away in 2018, his house and the surrounding land had to be sold to pay the French inheritance tax, so the property is no longer "W" shaped.
+It now surprisingly resembles a map of Texas.

 To people who ask us "Why France?", the answer is simple.
 "Because that's where this property is!"